SAP-archive/teched2020-IIS266/exercises/Chapter8/Markdown.md

-You have successfully finished the exercise
+You have successfully completed the exercise